hubidu/codeceptjs-testbook/BACKLOG.md

 - DONE Are phantomjs instances terminated?
 - DONE UI Keep selected tests when switching between devices
 - DONE Fire an end_run event when all parallel runs have finished
-- Sort features lexicographically
+- DONE Extract tags from parsed features/scenarios
-- Yahoo test does not complete in UI
+- DONE Yahoo test does not complete in UI
+- DONE Sometimes seeing a mobile screenshot in steps

 - Run continous mode with tag(s)
 - Record test success/failure statistics server side
 - BUG UI Show only configured devices